nickjalbert/design_docs/registry.rst

   agentos install env-2048

-The above command not only installs the 2048 environment into your agent directory, but it also updates our agent directory's ``components.ini`` file to record the specifics of the components we've installed.
+The above command [#cmd-todo]_ not only installs the 2048 environment into your agent directory, but it also updates our agent directory's ``components.ini`` file to record the specifics of the components we've installed.

-  TODO: Does this make sense as a subcommand for ``agentos`` or as its own command (e.g. ``acs install ...``)....

-Our agent will now run against the 2048 game environment.
+Our agent will now run [#wiring-todo]_ against the 2048 game environment.

-    TODO: Should there be manual wiring here to make our agent play in the env, or should we assume that this is the environment because you've already called install?

 Our agent still lacks the ability to learn.
 Let's fix that by installing a `policy that learns via the SARSA algorithm
 <https://en.wikipedia.org/wiki/State%E2%80%93action%E2%80%93reward%E2%80%93state%E2%80%93action>`_